 There are endless ways to approach a two-week stint in Australia, a wonderland of stunning natural beauty, cosmopolitan cities, fine cuisine (and tasty street food), innovative art and the friendliest people I’ve ever met.“Alone of all the races on earth, they seem to be free from the 'Grass is Greener on the other side of the fence' syndrome, and roundly proclaim that Australia is, in fact, the other side of that fence.” ― Douglas Adams Click To Tweet

 Sydney and Melbourne, Australia are great anchor cities to explore from

-Start your adventure by hoping from Queenstown, New Zealand to Sydney, Australia three hours away.
-Sydney’s stunning architecture, majestic bay and wildlife preserves are worth a solid two to three full days.
+Start your adventure by hopping from Queenstown, New Zealand to Sydney, Australia three hours away.
+Sydney’s stunning architecture, majestic bay, and wildlife preserves are worth a solid two to three full days.
 If you love wine, make sure to explore the many vineyards in the area.

 Tasmania will surprise you

 Next fly out to Hobart, the capital of Tasmania and prepare to be amazed.
 Whatever you imagine Tasmania to be, forget it.
 Hobart has innovative museums and a regional cuisine that is both innovative and exciting.
 It is also the site of the old Port Arthur’s prison with its sad and fascinating history.
 If you have more time, take a day tour outside the city to enjoy the majestic cliffs and dramatic landscape of the Tasmanian countryside.
 There is enough in Tasmania for you to slow travel the remaining six days here before you head home.